Chonghao98/SILO/README.md

 --test_lowf (type=str): the path and filename (prefix) of low-frequency variants in the test set.
 --output (type=str): the path and filename (prefix) of output.
 # Getting started
+Download the IBD_functions.py and run_SILO.py and put them in one folder. run_SILO.py will load the functions defined in IBD_functions.py.
 Below is an example for running SILO:
 ```
 python3 run_SILO.py